Islam-Atallah/OrangeHRM-Testing/README.md

-# OrangeHRM-Testing
+# OrangeHRM Selenium Automation Testing

-This is a test automation project built using Selenium with Java for the OrangeHRM web application.
+This project is focused on automating feature testing for the [OrangeHRM](https://www.orangehrm.com/) web application using **Selenium with Java**.
-The project focuses on validating key HRM features to ensure system reliability and performance.

-✅ Features Tested:
+## 🔍 Features Tested
-Login functionality
+- ✅ Login functionality

-Employee Management, including:
+- ✅ Employee Management:

-Adding a new employee
+  - Add new employee

-Updating employee information after creation
+  - Update employee information

-Searching for employees
+  - Search employees

-Applying filters (e.g., based on Job Title)
+  - Apply filters based on job title

+## 🛠 Technologies Used
+- Selenium WebDriver
+- Java
+- TestNG
+- Apache POI (for Excel data reading)
+- Maven (or your build tool)

+## 📁 Project Structure
+Organized into feature-based test classes for clarity and easy maintenance.

+---

+Feel free to clone, use, or improve this automation framework for learning or professional testing purposes!